A comprehensive approach to healing

 I use a combination of CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy), and ACT (Acceptance and Commitment Therapy) to help clients consider different perspectives and create behavior change.
 I also teach client’s about their nervous system and how to calm themselves.
 I encourage all my clients to have a movement practice.
 It is not uncommon for our sessions to be held walking.

 Past experiences can contribute to the lens we view the world through and how we see ourselves.
 I am a trained EMDR therapist through EMDRIA.
-EMDR (Eye Movement Desensitization and Reprocessing) is a powerful tool to help clients process traumatic memories that contribute to anxiety, depression, and PTSD. www.emdria.org
+EMDR (Eye Movement Desensitization and Reprocessing) is a powerful tool to help clients process memories that have contributed to anxiety, depression, and PTSD. www.emdria.com